 Now you can be (reasonably) sure that any image you select will be free to use, even for commercial purposes.

 But is in not a cast iron guarantee.
-There are much better ways than Google to find free images that you can use.
+There are much better ways than Google to find images for free that you can use.

 2. Wikipedia Commons for public domain images

-Wikipedia Commons has a lot of images.
+Wikipedia Commons has a large collection of images.
 But it is not overly friendly to search and navigate.